 Valve is getting into the handheld gaming business – some of the latest AMD architecture power Steam Deck for top-notch AAA gaming action.

-Valve has taken Linux seriously for years now, and it looks like the Steam Deck is the company’s next big move.
+Valve has taken Linux seriously for years, and the Steam Deck is the company’s next big move.
 The company just announced the upcoming Steam Deck handheld gaming PC.

 We think Steam Deck gives people another way to play the games they love on a high-performance device at a great price.Gabe Newell, Valve founder

-The device will sport a stunning SteamOS 3.0 operating system based on Arch Linux distribution and will fully use of the ever-expanding support for Linux gaming provided via Proton.
-For those unfamiliar, Proton is a compatibility layer that allows Windows games to run on Linux-based operating systems.
+The device will sport a stunning SteamOS 3.0 operating system based on Arch Linux and fully use Proton’s ever-expanding support for Linux gaming.
+Proton is a compatibility layer for those unfamiliar, allowing Windows games to run on Linux-based operating systems.

 The SteamOS 3.0 has been optimized for handheld and touchscreen gaming, while it will also have a desktop mode for those who want it.